vbrooke78/nc-news/README.md

 A link to my backend project can be found here https://github.com/vbrooke78/be-nc-news

 # HOSTED VERSION

 The app is hosted on Netlify at https://vbnews.netlify.app/

+You can use any of the following login details to log in to the app:

+- jessjelly
+- grumpy19
+- tickle122
+- happyamy2016
+- cooljmessy
+- weegembump

 # FEATURES